Dr. Julio Frenk, Chair

 Dr. Chen is President of the China Medical Board of Cambridge, Massachusetts, an independent foundation that seeks to advance health in China and Asia by strengthening medical education, research, and policies.
 From 2001-2006, Dr. Chen founded and directed the Global Equity Initiative of Harvard University’s Asia Center.
 Dr. Chen was also the Taro Takemi Professor of International Health and Director of the university-wide Harvard Center for Population and Development Studies and has served as Executive Vice-President of the Rockefeller Foundation.
 Dr. Chen is a member of the National Academy of Sciences’ Institute of Medicine, the American Academy of Arts and Sciences, the Council on Foreign Relations, and the World Academy of Arts and Sciences.

-Dean, Harvard Kennedy School of Government and former Assistant Secretary of Health, United States
+Acting Dean, Academic Dean, Harvard Kennedy School of Government, United States

 The Hon.
 Dr. Chrispus Kiyonga

 Minister of Defence, former Minister of Finance, and former Minister of Health, Uganda